 Skip to Main Content

-Appendix 9: Procedures and Criteria for the Review of Lecturers (PSOE and SOE)
+Appendix 9: Procedures and Criteria for the Review of the Professor of Teaching Series

 The procedure set forth Appendix 5, "Instructions to Review and Appraisal Committees" for professorial faculty members should govern the committee in the confidential conduct of its review and in the preparation of its report.
 In appraising the candidate’s qualifications for the proposed duties, the committee should also be guided by the criteria in the "instructions" to the extent they are applicable, but primarily in the area of teaching.